New Year, New Gear. Your 2026 Headstart Starts Here!

 What exactly are “smallwares” in a commercial kitchen?

-Smallwares are all the hand tools, utensils, containers, and tabletop items your staff uses daily — from knives and ladles to storage bins and server trays.
-While they cost less than large equipment, their durability and usability directly affect workflow efficiency and food-safety.
+Smallwares are all the hand tools, utensils, containers, and tabletop items your staff uses daily - from knives and ladles to storage bins and server trays.

-How many cutting boards, ladles, and prep tools should a busy restaurant have?
+How many cutting boards, ladles and prep tools should a busy restaurant have?

 Is stainless steel or plastic better for commercial prep containers and pans?

-When is the right time to replace a smallware item like a pan, spatula, or cutting board?
+When is the right time to replace a small-ware item like a pan, spatula, or cutting board?

 How can I choose quality smallwares without overspending?